gpuocean/gpuocean/README.md

 **A GPU-accelerated simulation framework for running large ensembles of simplified ocean models for real-world domains.**

 Operational ocean forecasting models are computationally expensive and are therefore often run as a single deterministic simulation at given intervals.
-This means that often lack information about forecast uncertainties, which are significant given that there are relative few observations of the ocean compared to its sheer size.
+This means that they often lack information about forecast uncertainties, which are significant given that there are relative few observations of the ocean compared to its sheer size.
 Information on uncertainty is, however, vital for various applications, including search-and-rescue operations at sea.

 ### What is GPU Ocean?
 GPU Ocean is a simulation framework designed to explore the short-term uncertainty in forecasted ocean currents.
 It achieves this by running ensembles of simplified ocean models nested within operational ocean forecasts.
 These simplified models efficiently solve barotropic dynamics described by the shallow-water equations using GPUs.